-There are around 286 species in this family.
-They are found in all parts of the world, except Australia and Antarctica.
+There are around 284 species in the Sciuridae family.
+They live on every continent except Australia and Antarctica.

-They are found in a variety of habitats.
-Some species live in trees and others live in burrows under the ground.
-Most species eat nuts and seeds.
-Some species may also eat fungi, insects, eggs, and small vertebrate animals.
+Species in this family are found in many different habitats.
+Some live in trees, while others live in burrows underground.
+Most squirrels eat nuts, seeds, fruits, and other plant foods.
+Some species also eat fungi, insects, eggs, and small animals.

-There are three basic types of squirrels: flying squirrels, tree squirrels, and ground squirrels.
+There are three main types of squirrels: flying squirrels, tree squirrels, and ground squirrels.

-.
 Flying squirrels live in trees.
-They have a membrane that runs from their front legs to their rear legs that they use to glide from branch to branch.
-Flying squirrels are usually nocturnal.
+They have a flap of skin that stretches between their front and back legs, allowing them to glide from tree to tree.
+Most flying squirrels are active at night.

-Tree squirrels spend most of their time in trees and have bushy tails.
-Flying squirrels and tree squirrels are found in habitats with trees.
+Tree squirrels spend most of their time in trees and have long, bushy tails.
+Both flying squirrels and tree squirrels live in habitats with plenty of trees.

-Ground squirrels live on the ground.
-They have furry, but not bushy tails.
-They nest in underground burrows.
-Ground squirrels are found in a variety of habitats, including forests and grasslands.
-Woodchucks, chipmunks, prairie dogs, and marmots are all ground squirrels.
+Ground squirrels live mainly on the ground.
+Their tails are furry but not as bushy as those of tree squirrels.
+They dig underground burrows where they live and raise their young.
+Ground squirrels can be found in forests, grasslands, deserts, and other habitats.
+Woodchucks, chipmunks, prairie dogs, and marmots are all types of ground squirrels.

 Tree squirrels and ground squirrels are active during the day.
 Some species in this family, like prairie dogs, live in colonies; other species are solitary.